-We will, in principle support and promote the development of the locations listed in appendix 5 for business and industry uses.
+We will, in principle support and promote the development of the locations listed in schedule 5 for business and industry uses.
 In these locations other employment generating uses may also be supported providing they would not undermine the marketability of the area for business and industry uses.
 The following are some examples of other employment generating uses that we will consider:

-- General leisure and commercial leisure uses, where there is no sequentially preferable location within town and edge of centres of commercial centres - Waste recycling and power generation (including renewables) - Non-industrial uses that provide services and amenities for employees in business locations, and that do not undermine the town centre strategy in the LDP (for example nurseries), or the wider function of the industrial areas
+- General leisure and commercial leisure uses, where there is no sequentially preferable location within town and edge of town centres or commercial centres - Waste recycling and power generation (including renewables) - Non-industrial uses that provide services and amenities for employees in business locations, and that do not undermine the town centre strategy in the LDP (for example nurseries), or the wider function of the industrial areas - A range of other businesses that have difficulties in finding appropriate locations